Colorado First Time Home Buyer: Purchasing your home in the right school district

-(SPONSORED) — Loving Living Local continued its back-to-school week, with Colorado First Home Buyer Haley Levick giving us expert advice just for you.
+(SPONSORED) — Loving Living Local continues its back-to-school week with Colorado First Home Buyer Haley Levick, who shared expert advice about buying a home.

 Haley also introduced us to her mini realtor Lilith Jones and spoke about how important it is to choose a home in a good school district.